Dead Cities, Red Seas & Lost Ghosts

-Dead Cities, Red Seas & Lost Ghosts (stylised as DeadCities,RedSeas&LostGhosts) is the second studio album by the French electronic group M83.
+Dead Cities, Red Seas & Lost Ghosts (stylised without spaces) is the second studio album by the French electronic group M83.
 The album was first released in Europe on 14 April 2003, then in North America on 27 July 2004.
 The cover art is the photograph Snow Angels by Justine Kurland.
 This album was founding member Nicolas Fromageau's last album with the band.

 The North American pressing of the album comes with a bonus disc, containing five additional tracks, including the title track of the album and a live version of "Gone", as well as the enhanced videos of the singles "Run into Flowers" and "America".

 Reception

 Dead Cities, Red Seas & Lost Ghosts has received widespread critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 86, based on 15 reviews, which indicates "universal acclaim".

-In August 2009, Pitchfork placed Dead Cities, Red Seas & Lost Ghosts at number 188 on their list of the "Top 200 Albums of the 2000s".
+In August 2009, Pitchfork placed Dead Cities, Red Seas & Lost Ghosts at number 188 on their list of the "Top 200 Albums of the 2000s," and, in October 2016, at number 22 on their list of "The 50 Best Shoegaze Albums of All Time."
 As of 2005 close to 25,000 copies of Dead Cities, Red Seas & Lost Ghosts had been sold in the United States.